Department of Mechanical Engineering Courses

 This course supports students in pursuing a self-defined project.
 Students will apply their preexisting access to equipment towards prototyping an inventive project, either as an individual or a group member.
 Students will receive weekly one-on-one consultations with the instructor to conduct project planning, design for fabrication, prototype testing, and more.
 This course is useful for students interested in initiating, progressing, and/or completing a prototyping project for research, student orgs, entrepreneurship, hobbies, or other interests.

-Prerequisites: 24-101 or 24-206 or 24-205 or 24-204 or 24-200 or 24-105 or 24-104
+Prerequisites: 24-206 or 24-205 or 24-204 or 24-200 or 24-101 or 24-105 or 24-104

 24-212 Special Topics: Maker Series: Make It Move